 We know you only have so much time in the day; don’t waste it researching.
 Let us do that for you.
 Focus on selling to these primed opportunities, and use our direct contact information to bypass gatekeepers and get in touch directly with decision makers.
 Triggers will help you know which targeted accounts have identified a need and have the budget, so you can focus your prospecting time and generate an organic conversation about your prospect’s needs, wants, and current initiatives.
 Take these selling opportunities to the bank.

-To learn more about Triggers and how they can help you sell better, register for next week’s webinar with Tibor Shanto – Sales Triggers: Don’t Wait – Create.
+To learn more about Scoops and how they can help you sell better, register for next week’s webinar with Tibor Shanto – Sales Scoops: Don’t Wait – Create.